slazav/graphene/Readme.md

 ### Data storage

-Data are stored as databases inside a BerkleyDB environment directory (which can be chousen via `-d` command-line option).
+Data are stored as databases inside a BerkleyDB environment directory (which can be chosen via `-d` command-line option).
 Database name can not contain symbols `.:|+ \t\n/`.
 [Some BerkleyDB notes](BerkleyDB.md)

 Each database contains a set of sorted key-value pairs.
 Key is a